kodecocodes/vt_android_mvvm/v1/for_instructor/07-testing-the-view-model.markdown

 ## Demo

-In testing the model layer, we used TDD.
+When testing the model layer, we used TDD.

-For the view model, we'll now add a test for the view model we've just created.
+For the view model, we'll now add an after-the-fact test for the view model we've just created.

 Since the viewmodel depends on CreatureGenerator in the model layer, we'll create a mock creature generator in our view model test, to ensure that we're isolating the test to the view model.
 We'll create the mock creature generator using the Mockito library.

-In the app module build.gradle, add the Mockito dependency to the testImplementation:
+In the app module build.gradle file, add the Mockito dependency to the testImplementation:

 ```gradle
   testImplementation "org.mockito:mockito-core:2.11.0"
 ```

-Since we're using ViewModel and LiveData from Android Architecture components, we also need to add the associated testing dependency.
+Since we're using ViewModel and LiveData from the Android Architecture components, we also need to add the associated testing dependency.

 ```grad
 testImplementation "android.arch.core:core-testing:$arch_comp_version"
 ```

-Open CreatureViewModel, select the class name, and hit option+return on Mac or alt+enter on PC to create an associated test class.
+Now open CreatureViewModel, select the class name, and hit option+return on Mac or alt+enter on PC to create an associated test class.

 ```kotlin
 class CreatureViewModelTest {
 }
 ```

-We confirm that the new file is in the viewmodel subpackage of the test right.
+We confirm that the new file is in the viewmodel subpackage of the test package.

 Add a property for the viewmodel being tested.